jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - $\bot$ and $\top$ represent "minmax" of type AST.
-   - Successive specialization, allows insertion of new nodes.
+   - Successive specialization of types, allows insertion of new nodes.
-- Parametric polymorphism is the foundation of generic programming.
+- Julia requires type match before input is given to command ("not possible to execute command")
 - Union{dynamic, full, parametrically polymorphic} is a rare feature list.
-- Successive specialization, allows insertion of new nodes.
+  - Parametric polymorphism is the foundation of generic programming.
 :::

 ## `Int`[@julia_int_flt_2018]